kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Optimism is the faith that leads to achievement.
-Nothing can be done without hope and confidence. - Helen Keller
+    ## I will prepare and some day my chance will come. - Abraham Lincoln